nuagenetworks/vspkdoc/_sources/v6/nugateway.rst.txt

 - ``gateway_model``: The model string of the gateway.
 Applicable to netconf managed gateways

 - ``gateway_version``: The Gateway Software Version as reported during bootstrapping.

+- ``native_vlan``: Default Native VLAN to carry untagged traffic on the ports of this gateway.
+Applicable for Cisco 9K only.
+Possible values are 1-3967.

 - ``redundancy_group_id``: The Redundancy Gateway Group associated with this Gateway Instance.
 This is a read only attribute